bdpdx/AVL/README.md

 AVL
 ===

-C++ template implementation of AVL tree with no recursion in either insert or delete.
+AVL tree with no recursion in insert or remove.
+Implemented in Swift 2.0 and as a C++ template.

 The included project is an Xcode project but there's no requirement that this run on a Mac.
 Xcode is just convenient for me.